top of page

 Mentorship

-I have already served as a research and academic mentor to both graduate and undergraduate students.
+I have served as a research and academic mentor to both graduate and undergraduate students.
 Through my research group I have led projects with three undergraduates and two junior graduate students

 Furthermore, I have mentored and worked with more undergraduate students than I can count through the POINT project